ConsoleTVs/erik.cat/src/content/blog/6-error-wrapping-go.md

 ---
-title: 'Error Wrapping in Go: A Guide to Enhance Debugging'
+title: 'Dealing with error wrapping in Go'
 description: "In this article, we'll take a closer look at how we can use the power of go errors to enhance our day to day debugging and make sense of error values.
 We'll also take a look at how errors are wrapped and unwrapped.
 Learn how to build meaningful stack traces and boost your debugging abilities."
 pubDate: 'Dec 27 2023'
 ---